-The OFRF nexMesh is a high-performance sub-ohm tank that features a unique conical mesh coil intended to speed up wicking times and provide denser, more consistent vapor production and enhanced flavor.
+The OFRF nexMesh is a high-performance sub-ohm tank that features a unique conical mesh coil.
+As a result, it speeds up wicking times and provides denser, more consistent vapor production and enhanced flavor.

 The tank comes from a brand that is already known for its high-quality mesh and delivers the same impressive build quality and robustness.
-It comes in 6 colors and features sturdy stainless steel, triple air vents for adjustable airflow and dual-layered organic cotton.
-Also featured in the nexMesh is a slide-top design for refilling with a silicone rubber membrane to protect from spillage.
+It comes in 6 colors and features sturdy stainless steel, triple air vents for adjustable airflow, and dual-layered organic cotton.

 Table of Contents